khj1977/toy_framework/README.md

 - config/StagingConfigImpl.php
 - config/ProductionConfigImpl.php

+And then, make log dir at top level with appropriate permission with web application server.

 ## Comment for how to run
 In BaseConfig.php, there are part to determine config file name.
 See the following:
 - $configFileName = sprintf("%sConfigImpl.php", $this->stage);